Shed (musician)

-René Pawlowitz (born 1975 in Frankfurt/Oder) is a Berlin-based techno DJ and producer, better known under his moniker Shed.
+René Pawlowitz (born 1975) is a German Berlin-based DJ and producer, better known under his techno moniker Shed.
+Pawlowitz also performs under various under aliases including WAX (techno), Hoover1 (breakbeat hardcore / jungle), Evil Fred (UK funky), and Head High (house).

 Life

 René Pawlowitz was born in 1975 in the East German town of Frankfurt/Oder and grew up in Schwedt/Oder.
 He started producing music in the 1990s.

-In 2002 he moved to Berlin and founded his own label Soloaction Records, where he released his first EP Red Planet Express as Shed in 2004.
+In 2002, he moved to Berlin and founded his own label Soloaction Records, where he released his first EP Red Planet Express as Shed in 2004.
 His debut album Shedding the Past was named the album of the year 2008 by Resident Advisor.
 In 2010 the second album The Traveller was released.